OpenBankProject/OBP-JVM/README.md

 </dependency>
 ```

+The library has not yet been released to maven central.
+To use it, clone the repository and run `mvn install`.
+This will install the library in your local repository.

 ### Implementing the South
 To build a connector that is called by OBP-API you need to do three things: